 What is crate training?

-It’s also important to build a positive association with the crate, so it can help your dog feel calm and secure in new or potentially stressful environments - such as if you’re staying away from home.
+By building positive associations with the crate it can also help your dog feel calm and secure in new or potentially stressful environments - such as if you’re staying away from home.

 Top tip: Many breeders will have already crate trained their puppies, as it’s a lot easier for them not to have puppies running riot around their house.
+Even if they haven’t, they will have almost certainly used a puppy pen.
 This will make things so much easier for you – so it may well be something you want to ask the breeder right at the very start.

-Extra top tip: Another great way to protect your pup is with peace-of-mind dog insurance.
+Extra top tip: Another great way to protect your pup is with peace-of-mind puppy insurance.

 How to choose the right crate